-In 2012, HRC released a groundbreaking study of LGBT-identified young people.
-With more than 10,000 respondents ages 13-17, “Growing Up LGBT in America” is the largest known survey of LGBT teens and shows how critical the work of achieving equality is for future generations.
+In 2012, HRC released a groundbreaking study of LGBTQ-identified young people.
+With more than 10,000 respondents ages 13-17, “Growing Up LGBT in America” is the largest known survey of LGBTQ teens and shows how critical the work of achieving equality is for future generations.
 It provides a stark picture of the difficulties they face.
-The report is the first in a series of efforts to analyze the landscape for LGBT youth.
-A follow-up publication, the National Coming Out Day report, explores the coming out experiences of lesbian, gay, bisexual, and transgender youth—to whom they come out, in what settings, obstacles they experience, and the ways in which coming out may be related to their personal well–being, sense of safety, and their connections to family, school and community.
+The report is the first in a series of efforts to analyze the landscape for LGBTQ youth.
+A follow-up publication, the National Coming Out Day report, explores the coming out experiences of lesbian, gay, bisexual, transgender and queer youth—to whom they come out, in what settings, obstacles they experience, and the ways in which coming out may be related to their personal well–being, sense of safety, and their connections to family, school and community.

 HRC held its second annual Time to THRIVE conference in 2015, a national event that promotes safety, inclusion and well-being for LGBTQ youth.
 The conference brings together a broad audience of youth-serving professionals, including K-12 educators, mental health providers, pediatricians, religious leaders, recreational athletic coaches, and more, with the goal of creating a thriving LGBTQ youth population.
 In two years, the conference has included inspiring speakers such as Chelsea Clinton, Betty DeGeneres, Michael Sam, Jazz Jennings, Judy Shepard, and Ellen Page, who bravely announced for the first time her decision to live openly and authentically.